Maxi-mize-369/Building_Agentic_Bots/README.md

   * Deploying, testing, and scaling your chatbots for real-world applications.

-# And tust me , you would love the tone and the flow !
+# Tust me , you would love the tone and the flow !

+## What we will be cooking ?
+ * Build Chatbot and evolve it to an extremly complex production grade application.
+ * Build Agents , relevant tools , memory state and implement a orchestration layer.
+ * and lasly build a hihgly sophisticated workflows aiming to address real world ps.
+ * + a bunch of project ideas as HW :)